endless-sky/endless-sky-wiki/wiki/CreatingOutfits.md

   * `"hull damage"`: how much damage a projectile does to the hull of ships or minables.

   * `"disabled damage"`: how much damage a projectile does to hull while the target is disabled.
 If omitted, the damage dealt while the target is disabled is the same as the normal hull damage.
-If included, this damage amount overrides the normal hull damage. **(v.
+If included, this damage amount overrides the normal hull damage, but not relative hull damage. **(v.
 0.9.15)**

   * `"minable damage"`: how much damage a projectile does to [minable objects](CreatingMinables).
 If present, this value is used in lieu of hull damage. **(v.
 0.9.15)**